kenwals/shinrin-yoku/README.md

 **Icons** used are from fontawesome.com .
 These icons are visible on buttons , the sub heading of each card in the card gallery and as the social media icons in the footer.

 **Images** used are ones I took myself.
 The original high quality images are located [here](https://photos.google.com/share/AF1QipNpAlgEAwPS5Pjltq_81afFH2kgaHUYhmgoE-poGQhNGkx4mknGbwwCHOTYylgYRw?key=bEFOWWloNGJ6REdpbEZDRzVjd3BROWREaEprTXF3).
+Images are in jpg format and have been compressed.

 **Fonts** :